pouchlabs/pouchlite/README.md

 # Next Gen Blazingly fast js storage engine

   pouchlite is a document and files storage engine
+  # news
+    pouchlite is in early stage development,will be considered stable untill 2.0.0,
    # who can use
   any one creating offline first apps or realtime app